crc-org/crc/images/build-integration/README.md

 * bundleLocation When testing a custom bundle we should pass the path on the target host
 * targetFolder Name of the folder on the target host under $HOME where all the content will be copied
 * junitFilename Name for the junit file with the tests results
+* suiteTimeout Set the timeout for running the suite.
+Default 90m

 ### Windows amd64